 Mid Cornwall · TR4

 Once drawings are approved, the build is the bit that decides whether you get the home you imagined or a frustrating compromise.
 We deliver projects on a single contract — design, drawings, approvals and construction — so the team that drew it is the team that builds it.
-In Shortlanesend, that work is shaped by the place itself — Shortlanesend is a small village just north-west of Truro on the B3284, in Kenwyn parish, with a primary school, post office and a steady stream of infill applications, with a building stock that leans toward traditional cottages and 1960s and 1970s bungalows.
+Shortlanesend sits in Mid Cornwall, and that geography ends up in the drawings — Shortlanesend is a small village just north-west of Truro on the B3284, in Kenwyn parish, with a primary school, post office and a steady stream of infill applications, with a building stock that leans toward barn conversions and 1960s and 1970s bungalows.

 - Rural / open-countryside policy area